bentoml/Yatai/docs/source/installation/yatai.rst

           pod "postgresql-ha-client" deleted

+        .. note:: If there is no response for a long time, you can check if the VPC security group of the AWS RDS instance has opened port 5432 for public access

     .. tab-item:: Install New PostgreSQL

         .. note:: Do not recommend for production because this installation of PostgreSQL does not provide high availability and data replication.